 Outcome cycle evaluation: Year over year, the Financial Aid office continues to operate effectively and efficiently considering the number of students served and the amount of funds disbursed.
-FA staff processed 15,004 FAFSA/CADAA applications during the 2021-22 year.
-Total financial aid recipients were 16,290 and total financial aid disbursements were \$54.7M (Includes 19.7M Federal HEERF Pandemic relief disbursed to students).
-The 2020-21 year student loan default rate decreased from 18.5% to 14.2%.
+FA staff processed 16,736 FAFSA/CADAA applications during the 2022-23 year.
+Total financial aid recipients were 9,608 and total financial aid disbursements were \$42.2M.
+The 2022-23 year student loan default rate decreased from 14.2% to 9.3%.